Acne Vulgaris and its types, symptoms, causes and treatments

 Skincare

-Certain skincare products lead to acne as they block pores and strip away oils, obstructing bacteria from entering follicles.
-To avoid acne vulgaris, you must avoid using skin care products such as alcohol-based toners, harsh cleansers or soaps, oil-based cosmetics, astringents, and oil-based cosmetics.
+Certain skincare products block pores and strip oils, increasing acne risk.
+Avoid alcohol-based toners, harsh cleansers, astringents, and oil-based cosmetics.

 Medicines

-Some medicines that cause Acne vulgaris include oral contraceptives, testosterone, anti-tuberculosis drugs, contraceptive injections, and anabolic steroids.
+Certain medicines affect hormones and sebum production, potentially causing acne vulgaris when treatment stops or hormones become imbalanced.
+These include oral contraceptives, testosterone, anti-tuberculosis drugs, contraceptive injections, and anabolic steroids.

 Benzoyl Peroxide:

-As an anti-acne agent, Benzoyl peroxide kills acne-causing bacteria and prevents pores from clogging.
-It has various strengths and forms, such as washes, creams, and gels.
-You may buy these products over the counter or on a prescription.
+Benzoyl peroxide kills acne-causing bacteria and prevents clogged pores.
+Available in various strengths and forms (washes, creams, gels), it can be purchased OTC or with a prescription.
 If you want to know, read this blog: How Does Benzoyl Peroxide Treat Acne?

 Salicylic Acid: